 Use reusable bags

-Plastic bags are leathal and it takes up to 500 years to biodegrade.
+Plastic bags are lethal and it takes up to 500 years to biodegrade.
 Therefore either skip the plastic bag or bring a re-useable shopping bag with you when shopping.

 Eat and drink locally

 Drink a local beer and avoid imported beers from other countries.
-It’s probalby cheaper and it will cut down the emissions for transporting it to whereever you are.
-This also applies to local food and souveniers.
+It’s probalby cheaper and it will cut down the emissions for transporting it to wherever you are.
+This also applies to local food and souvenirs.
 By doing so you’re also helping them feed their family.

 Make yourself a home